-Jenny Baxley Lee, MA, BC-DMT, is a Lecturer and Board Certified Dance/Movement Therapist with the University of Florida\'s Center for Arts in Medicine in the College of the Arts.
-She is a member of the Academy of Research Excellence with the Clinical and Translational Science Insitute at UF and serves on the Research Committee in the College of the Arts.
-Ms. Lee is an active member of the American Dance Therapy Association and she serves on the Editorial Board of the American Journal of Dance Therapy as Book and Film Review Editor.
+Jenny Baxley Lee, MA, BC-DMT, serves as Director of the UF Health Shands Arts in Medicine program as well as Senior Lecturer and a Board Certified Dance/Movement Therapist with the University of Florida's Center for Arts in Medicine in the College of the Arts.
+She is affiliated faculty with the School of Theatre and Dance and the STEM Translational Communication Center and has served on the Research and Curriculum Committees in the College of the Arts.
+Jenny is an active member of the American Dance Therapy Association and served on the Editorial Board of the American Journal of Dance Therapy as Book and Film Review Editor from 2013-2016.

 Jenny co-founded the graduate degree and certificates in the Center for Arts in Medicine and serves as an instructor in the Master's degree program in Arts in Medicine.
 Since 2012, she has directed an annual study abroad course based in Belfast, Northern Ireland entitled Arts for Health, Peace and Community Engagement in Northern Ireland.
 Jenny taught "What is the Good Life?" from 2012-2018 and in UF Innovation Academy's Creativity coursework in 2016-17.